Big Island Of Hawaii Visitors Guide

 7. Vist The Waipio Valley Overlook

-On the northeastern coast of the Island of Hawaii, about 50 miles north of Hilo, you will discover a modern day “Shangri La.”
+On the northeastern coast of the Island of Hawaii, about 50 miles north of Hilo, you’ll discover a modern day “Shangri La.”
 The Waipio Valley seems to be cut off from the outside world completely.
-It is a difficult spot to reach because of the steep cliffs on the three landward sides.
+It’s a difficult spot to reach due to the steep cliffs.

 The valley floor is covered in bananas, papayas, mangoes, avocados, and grapefruit.
 Colorful orchids, ginger trees and hibiscus decorate the stunningly lush landscape.
 Where the valley meets the ocean is a long black-sand beach.

-Keep in mind this another area that most car rental companies do not allow their vehicles to be driven, particularly down into the valley.
+Keep in mind this another area that most car rental companies don’t allow their vehicles to be driven, particularly down into the valley.
 However, you can walk the road.
 While the trek down to the valley floor is easy, remember you do have to trek back up to the top.
-This gorgeous scenic drive along the Hamakua Coast is the Hamakua Heritage Corridor, which runs from the town of Hilo to the Waipio Valley Overlook is truly an unique experience.
+This gorgeous scenic drive along the Hamakua Coast is the Hamakua Heritage Corridor, which runs from the town of Hilo to the Waipio Valley Overlook is truly a unique experience.

 8. Check Out Pauko Petroglyph Park

-Along the Kohala Coast, you will find the 223-acre Puakō Petroglyph Archaeological Preserve.
+Along the Kohala Coast, you’ll find the 223-acre Puakō Petroglyph Archaeological Preserve.
 The park boasts more than 3,000 ancient petroglyphs (kiʻipōhaku).
 These lava rock carvings are etched into stones that date back to 1200 AD.

-Although the true meanings of the petroglyphs remain unknown, it is believed that these carvings are records of significant events in the lives of the people of the island of Hawaii long ago.
-The captivating petroglyphs of Puakō feature carvings of humans, canoes and turtles, among other things.
+Although the true meanings of the petroglyphs remain unknown, it is believed that these carvings are records of significant events in the lives of the people of the island of Hawaii.
+The captivating petroglyphs of Puakō feature carvings of humans, canoes, and turtles, among other things.

 This fun family activity is great for kids; they can search for petroglyphs and discover what these ancient symbols mean.
 Be sure to wear good shoes because the site is unpaved.
-It also goes through a Kiawe forest with thorns on the ground.
+It also goes through a Kiawe Forest, where there are thorns on the ground.

 9. Shop at The Hilo Farmers Market